-ien: (required) This is the IEN of the user in the NEW PERSON file
+ien: (required) This is the IEN of the user in the NEW PERSON file return: This array contains the reasons why the user cannot sign orders for controlled substances and which DEA schedules the user can prescribe.
+For example:

 • 1-If the user is able to sign orders for controlled substances.